Toni Morrison, Whose Soaring Novels Were Rooted In Black Lives, Dies At 88

 'I Regret Everything': Toni Morrison Looks Back On Her Personal Life

 Wofford went to college at Howard University (where she became Toni, using the nickname of her baptismal saint, Anthony).
 It was there that she experienced, for the first time, a hierarchy of color within the African American community.
-"On the campus, where I felt safe and welcome, I began to realize that this idea of the lighter the better and the darker the worse ... really had an impact on sororities, on friendships, on all sorts of things, and it was stunning to me," she said in 2015.
+"On the campus, where I felt safe and welcome, I began to realize that this idea of the lighter, the better and the darker, the worse ... really had an impact on sororities, on friendships, on all sorts of things, and it was stunning to me," she said in 2015.

 She earned her master's at Cornell and married architect Harold Morrison, with whom she had two sons.
 They divorced after seven years.